Aryaadkoli/Currency-Detection-and-Verification/README.md

 Our model works only for the images specified in the test sample images.
 This code can be modified to obtain results in real time.

-For this code to run properly, all the files have to downloaded into the same folder.
+For this code to run properly, all the files have to be downloaded into the same folder.
 Then run the python file.
 See the demo video for a more clear understanding.
 The output images couldn't be captured in the demo video.